 How to use "Hey Siri!"

-"Hey Siri!" is, by design, ridiculously easy to use.
+Learning how to set up Siri is easy, but using "Hey Siri!" is, by design, ridiculously easier.
 You literally just say, "Hey Siri" to initiate the start of your interaction.

 - Position yourself within audio range of your iPhone or iPad